Ornithine decarboxylase

+In humans, ornithine decarboxylase (ODC) is expressed by the gene ODC1.
+The protein ODC is sometimes referred to as "ODC1" in research pertaining to humans and mice, but certain species such as Drosophila (dODC2), species of Solanaceae plant family (ODC2), and the lactic acid bacteria Paucilactobacillus wasatchensis (odc2) have been shown to have a second ODC gene.

 Reaction mechanism

 Lysine 69 on ornithine decarboxylase (ODC) binds the cofactor pyridoxal phosphate to form a Schiff base.
 Ornithine displaces the lysine to form a Schiff base attached to orthonine, which decarboxylates to form a quinoid intermediate.
 This intermediate rearranges to form a Schiff base attached to putrescine, which is attacked by lysine to release putrescine product and reform PLP-bound ODC.
 This is the first step and the rate-limiting step in humans for the production of polyamines, compounds required for cell division.

+Spermidine synthase can then catalyze the conversion of putrescine to spermidine by the attachment of an aminopropyl moiety.
+Spermidine is a precursor to other polyamines, such as spermine and its structural isomer thermospermine.

 Structure

 The active form of ornithine decarboxylase is a homodimer.
 Each monomer contains a barrel domain, consisting of an alpha-beta barrel, and a sheet domain, composed of two beta-sheets.
 The domains are connected by loops.
 The monomers connect to each other via interactions between the barrel of one monomer and the sheet of the other.
 Binding between monomers is relatively weak, and ODC interconverts rapidly between monomeric and dimeric forms in the cell.

 The pyridoxal phosphate cofactor binds lysine 69 at the C-terminus end of the barrel domain.
 The active site is at the interface of the two domains, in a cavity formed by loops from both monomers.